Sewer Connection Charges

 The method of financing the Connection Fee is as follows:

-For those selecting the Time Payment Plan, a yearly statement will be sent indicating the principal, interest, and total yearly payment.
+- For those selecting the Payment Plan, a yearly statement will be sent indicating the principal, interest, and total yearly payment.
 Information on the unpaid balance will be available upon request.

-Proof of ownership (A recorded copy of your deed, land contract or mortgage which shows the liber and page number on the top of the first page) is required at the time of applying for the time payment plan.
-All persons whose names appear on the document must sign lien.
+- Proof of ownership (A recorded copy of your deed, land contract or mortgage which shows the liber and page number on the top of the first page) is required at the time of applying for the payment plan.
+All persons whose names appear on the document must be present to sign lien.

 The quarterly sewage disposal charge will be included on the water bill for those premises served by the Township Water System.
-This charge is as follows:
+This charge is as follows effective January 1, 2024:

 Your cooperation in assisting Waterford Township in its pollution abatement program, by complying with the requirement to connect to the sewer system will be greatly appreciated.